-Researchers discover new proteasome regulatory mechanismJuly 1st, 2013 in Medical research /
+Researchers discover new proteasome regulatory mechanismJuly 1, 2013 in Medicine & Health / Medical research

 Dysfunction of the ubiquitin-proteasome system (UPS) has been detected in many neurodegenerative diseases, such as Alzheimer's and Parkinson's diseases, and certain types of cancer.
 Such dysfunction is also believed to be related to some degenerative muscle diseases.
 Researchers at the University of Helsinki, Finland, have now discovered an important mechanism that regulates proteasome activity.